janpetzold/az305-learning/README.md

 - On-premises networks.
 - The internet.

-VNet: one or more IPv4 CIDR ranges, ranges never overlap (no matter if it is VNet2 or onPremise).
+VNet: one or more IPv4 CIDR ranges, ranges must never overlap (no matter if it is VNet2 or onPremise).

 Virtual networks allow for the use of 65,536 IP addresses.
 Therefore assign an address space that isn't larger than a CIDR range of /16 for each virtual network.
 If you assign a smaller prefix than /16, such as a /15, which has 131,072 addresses, the excess IP addresses become unusable elsewhere.
 Usable addresses: